wandb/launch-jobs/jobs/deploy_to_nvidia_triton/README.md

 ## Note on testing

+### Keras

 - Tested using keras savedmodel and torchscript on CPU

+### Pytorch

 - Note: For pytorch, your model needs to have already been converted to torchscript and saved to Artifacts before uploading -- currently investigating if we can do the conversion automatically.

+### Ensemble

+- Note: For ensemble, you must package the component models and define the config.pbtxt ahead of time.
+The component models can be referenced from other artifacts.
+See [this artifact](https://wandb.ai/megatruong/tritonserver-ensemble-testing10/artifacts/ensemble_model/ensemble_model/v0/files) for an example of how to structure your artifact, and the [ensemble directory](https://wandb.ai/megatruong/tritonserver-ensemble-testing10/artifacts/ensemble_model/ensemble_model/v0/files/ensemble) to see an example `config.pbtxt`.